 In Herefordshire, there is something for everyone; the artist, the musician, the sports-mad or the gently-active, the foody and the book-worm.
 All set in the most beautiful countryside.
-Things to do while staying with us....
+Here are some things to do whilst staying with us.
+Have a look at Eat Sleep Live Herefordshire for local info and upcoming events.

 Action and adventure